-Over the last 30 years, the property tax burden has shifted from commercial to residential property owners.
-The commercial property figures include income-producing properties, such as apartment buildings.
+Over the last 17 years, the property tax burden has shifted from commercial to residential property owners.
+The commercial property figures include income-producing properties, such as commercial office space and apartment buildings.
+The residential property figures represent owner-occupied properties.

 This graph demonstrates the change since 2000 wherein residential property overtook commercial property owners as the primary source of property tax revenue.
-As the value of homes in San Francisco has steadily risen since 2000, homeowners have assumed a larger share of the tax burden.
+As the value of homes in San Francisco has steadily risen since 2000, homeowners continue to assume a larger share of the tax burden.

-COMMERCIAL VS. RESIDENTIAL TAX BURDEN
+RESIDENTIAL VS. COMMERCIAL TAX BURDEN